 The point-in-time model was widely adopted during the early days of model risk management.
 Regulatory models with long development and deployment cycles influenced this move.

 There is a risk that modeling teams may become complacent with regard to risk management practices due to the presence of large and competent validation teams.
 The second line is intended to serve as an independent backstop in case the first line fails to catch errors.
 However, its existence should not result in the first line abdicating its own responsibilities.
 In the context of model risk, model developers and model owners form the first line of defense.
 Hence, they generate the risk to which the organization is exposed.
-Consequently, the first line owns the risk and should take all necessary steps to mitigate it, while the second line independently assesses the risk and risk management practices of the first line.
+Consequently, the first line owns the risk and should take all necessary steps to mitigate it.
+On the other hand, the second line should independently assess the first line’s risk and risk management practices.

 In more mature institutions, the modeling teams typically form a quality control/quality assurance team.
 First-line QA/QC teams play a pivotal role in mitigating model risk, especially execution risk.